5 Things to Look for in an HVAC Warranty

 - How long you’ll have to wait for a technician to fix the HVAC system, especially during the busiest times of the year

-- The amount of time the contractor has been in business; it would be a shame to purchase an extended warranty from a contractor that goes out of business before the warranty expires
+- The amount of time the contractor has been in business

-- How to void the warranty: A simple, innocent mistake could void an entire warranty.
-Such mistakes include:
+A simple mistake could void an entire warranty.
+Examples include:

 - Not using approved replacement parts